vivekrwt365/nix-webserver/INSTALL.md

 5. **Configure Webserver**
    - Copies/updates configuration files with dynamic user paths
-   - Updates flake.nix and home.nix to use current username
+   - Updates flake.nix and home.nix to use current username and home directory
+   - Updates all site templates to use current user paths instead of hardcoded 'ubuntu'
    - Prompts for Let's Encrypt email configuration
    - Sets up Nginx with SSL support and automatic redirects
    - Configures automatic certificate renewal with Certbot